pippinbarr/cart263-2019/slides/javascript-review/javascript-review.md

 - Note the use of `numbers.length` to limit `i` (this guarantees it won't count past the length of the array)
 - This code will print out the value in every element of the array (the prime numbers from 1 to 13)

 ---

+## That's JavaScript, folks

+- There's more to the language than what we've reviewed here
+- But we've covered the real fundamentals of JavaScript programming (and, not so secretly, most standard programming)
+- If anything in here felt weird or unfamiliar, please review it and/or ask for help
+- Moving forward, it will be assumed that you understand everything we've just seen (though there's always time for questions!)

+---